igorski/pinball-schminball/README.md

 ## TODO

+* when multiball, viewport should always follow the lowest ball
 * animate bumpers on hit
 * add full-screen button
-* on occasion ball goes up the ramp left from the flippers < maybe fixed with higher positionIterations (up from default 6)
+* on occasion ball goes up the ramp left from the flippers